ProfessionalWiki/PageApprovals/README.md

 * `make phpunit --filter FooBar`: run only PHPUnit tests with FooBar in their name
 * `make phpcs`: Run all style checks
 * `make cs`: Run all style checks and static analysis
+* `make lint-docker`: Run all JavaScript and CSS linting

 ### Updating Baseline Files